Stripo: Annual Report 2018

 We were quite active this year.
 Attended:

-Here, we were honored to make the acquaintance of Adrian Cockcroft, the Vice President at Amazon Web Services, Young Sohn, the Chief Strategy Officer at Samsung, Lisa Jackson, the Apple’s Vice President, Toni Blair, the former PM of the UK, and many others;
+Here, we were honored to get personal acquaintance of Adrian Cockcroft, Vice President at Amazon Web Services, Young Sohn, Chief Strategy Officer at Samsung, Lisa Jackson, Apple’s Vice President, Toni Blair, former PM of the UK and many others;

 Our Product Designer Roman Burdyga introduced Stripo.email to the Ukrainian Market;

 - Litmus Live, Boston, Massachusetts, USA

 We received a lot of useful information on trends in emails marketing, on hyper-personalization and A/B testing.
 Here, we met Chad S White, Research Director at Litmus;

 Here we listened to many reports on digital marketing.
 Were astonished to find out that about 25% of all reports were on email marketing compared to 10% in 2017.
 This means email marketing is only growing.

 All the speakers mentioned email automation and insist on segmenting push notifications;